czort23/sem-assessment/use-cases/use-case-5.md

 ### Trigger

-View Top N Countries in The World" is selected and N is specified.
+"View Top N Countries in The World" is selected and N is specified.

 ## MAIN SUCCESS SCENARIO